 Internal - Internal exposure occurs when radionuclides are ingested, inhaled, or absorbed through the skin.
 Radioactive material may be incorporated into food through the uptake of terrestrial radionuclides by plant roots.
 People can ingest radionuclides when they eat contaminated plant matter or meat from animals that have consumed contaminated plants.
-The average dose from food for a person living in the United States is about 40 mrem per year.
+The average dose from food for a person living in the United States is about 31 mrem per year.
 A larger exposure, for most people, comes from breathing the decay products of naturally occurring radon gas.
-The average dose from breathing air with radon byproducts is about 200 mrem per year, but that amount varies depending on geographical location.
+The average dose from breathing air with radon byproducts is about 230 mrem per year, but that amount varies depending on geographical location.
 An Environmental Protection Agency (EPA) map shows that BNL is located in one of the regions with the lowest potential radon risk.

 Medical - Every year in the United States, millions of people undergo medical procedures that use ionizing radiation.
-Such procedures include chest and dental x-rays, mammography, thallium heart stress tests, and tumor irradiation therapies.
-The average doses from nuclear medicine and x-ray examination procedures are about 14 and 39 mrem per year, respectively.
-Anthropogenic - Sources of anthropogenic (manmade) radiation include consumer products such as static eliminators (containing polonium-210), smoke detectors (containing americium-241). cardiac pacemakers (containing plutonium-238), fertilizers (containing isotopes from uranium and thorium decay series), and tobacco products (containing polonium-210 and lead-210).
-The average dose from consumer products to a person living in the United States is 10 mrem per year (excluding tobacco contributions).
+Such procedures include chest and dental x-rays, Computed Tomography (CT), mammography, thallium heart stress tests, and tumor irradiation therapies.
+The average doses from primary sources of medical exposure are as follows: CT at 150 mrem, nuclear medicine at 74 mrem, and radiography/fluoroscopy at 74 mrem.

+Anthropogenic - Sources of anthropogenic (human-made) radiation include consumer products such as static eliminators (containing polonium-210), smoke detectors (containing americium-241), cardiac pacemakers (containing plutonium-238), fertilizers (containing isotopes from uranium and thorium decay series), and tobacco products (containing polonium-210 and lead-210).
+The average dose from consumer products to a person living in the United States is 13 mrem per year (excluding tobacco contributions).